Toward Inherently Robust VLMs Against Visual Perception Attacks: Introduction

-To address these limitations and achieve both robust and generalizable models for AV perception tasks, this work proposes a novel finding:~\emph{fine-tuned VLMs inherently exhibit robustness against unseen adversarial attacks on AV perception systems even without adversarial training, significantly outperforming DNNs.} As shown in~\autoref{fig:adv_comparison}(b), VLMs such as \texttt{Qwen-VL}~\cite{bai2023qwenvl} and \texttt{NVILA}~\cite{liu2024nvila} demonstrate strong resilience, achieving 82.93\% and 98.04\% accuracy respectively against adversarial examples without adversarial training.
-In contrast, the YOLOv5-cls~\cite{yolov5,redmon2016yolo} model suffers a drastic drop from 94.88\% accuracy on benign inputs to just 55.82\% on adversarial ones.
-Based on this observation, we introduce fine-tuned VLMs for the first time as a robust AV perception module, naming them Vehicle Vision Language Models (\vlms) and comprehensively evaluating them in the AV context.
+To address these limitations and achieve robust and generalizable models for AV perception tasks, this work proposes a novel finding:~\emph{VLMs inherently exhibit robustness against unseen adversarial attacks on AV perception systems even without adversarial training, significantly outperforming DNNs.} VLMs such as \texttt{Qwen-VL}~\cite{bai2023qwenvl} and \texttt{NVILA}~\cite{liu2024nvila} demonstrate strong resilience against adversarial inputs without adversarial training.
+Based on this observation, we are the first to systematically fine-tune VLMs for AV perception tasks; fine-tuning trains these VLMs on TSR, ALC, and VD, enabling a fair comparison with task-specific DNNs, and we name them \textbf{V}ehicle \textbf{V}ision \textbf{L}anguage \textbf{M}odels (\vlms).